 PLAY...
 (2) Smith enters the game in the fourth inning and is not reported.
 Smith legally reaches first base and, before the next pitch, is reported to the home plate umpire by the opposing manager.

 RULING: The player (Smith) is called out and immediately ejected from the game.
 All runners must return to the bases occupied when Smith first came to bat.

 - b.
 Substitute players will be considered in the game as follows: - 1.
-Batter: when he/she takes his/her place in the batter's box. - 2.
-Fielder: when he/she takes the place of the previous fielder. - 3.
-Runner: when he/she replaces the player on the base. - 4.
-Pitcher: when he/she takes his/her place on the pitcher's plate.
+Batter: when she takes her place in the batter's box. - 2.
+Fielder: when she takes the place of the previous fielder. - 3.
+Runner: when she replaces the player on the base. - 4.
+Pitcher: when she takes her place on the pitcher's plate.

-NOTE: Each pitcher (starter or substitute) must pitch until the first batter facing him/her has completed his/her turn at bat, the side has been retired or he/she has been removed from the game.
+NOTE: Each pitcher (starter or substitute) must pitch until the first batter facing her has completed her turn at bat, the side has been retired or she has been removed from the game.
 A pitcher removed from the game by rule or ejection is not subject to this rule.